-To gain a HSC, students must have completed a minimum of 12 units of Preliminary courses and 10 units of HSC Courses.
+To gain an HSC, students must have completed a minimum of 12 units of Year 11 courses and 10 units of HSC Courses.
 All courses in the HSC have a unit value.
 Most courses are 2 units.
-Students must satisfactorily complete the Preliminary course (usually studied during Year 11) before they are eligible to commence the corresponding HSC Course (usually studied during Year 12).
+Students must satisfactorily complete the Year 11 course (usually studied during Year 11) before they are eligible to commence the corresponding HSC Course (usually studied during Year 12).
 English is the only compulsory subject for the HSC.